MagicFoundation/Alcinoe/Tools/AndroidMerger/Readme.md

     -Platforms: Default Android;Android64.
 Separate Platforms with ';'.
     -GoogleServicesJson: Path to the google-services.json
     -DProjNormalizer: Path to the Alcinoe DProjNormalizer tool.
-    -UseGradle: Use Gradle build tool to retrieve the dependencies. default false
     -GenerateNativeBridgeFile: Generate in OutputDir the Delphi native bridge file from the Java libraries.
     -NoInteraction: Non-interactive mode.
 ```